kevintweber/gauges/README.md

 License
 -------

-Monolog is licensed under the MIT License - see the `LICENSE` file for details
+kevintweber/gauges is licensed under the MIT License - see the `LICENSE` file for details